alonso-herreros/uni-tapp-lab_sock1/README_EN.md

 2. Concurrent servers (processes, threads).
 3. Input/output (signal handlers, poll, select)

+The **objective** of these labs is to understand and solve the questions that are presented below.
+It is not necessary to submit the answers unless you are interested in receiving feedback from the professor (via email).

+## Servidores secuenciales

 Sequential servers are the simplest type of servers.
 They are generally used in services offered vía UDP (with sockets of type `SOCK_DGRAM`), but can also be found in TCP-based services (with sockets of type `SOCK_STREAM`).

+You can review the difference between passive and active sockets as well as the API calls here: [Intro-sockets](https://gitlab.gast.it.uc3m.es/aptel/intro-sockets/-/blob/master/README_EN.md).
 The life-cyle of an application using a passive socket is as follows:

 1. allocate the socket (`socket`)
 2. configure the socket (fill `sockaddr_in` structure)